microgenomics/tutorials/pangenome.md

 # Annotating genomes

-By annotsating the genomes we mean to add information regarding genes, their location, strandedness, and features and attributes.
+By annotating the genomes we mean to add information regarding genes, their location, strandedness, and features and attributes.
 Now that you have the genomes, we need to annotate them to determine the location and attributes of the genes contained in them.
-We will use Prokka because it's extremely fast and it performs well, and also becasue the *features* file that produces (GFF3) is compatible with Roary.
+We will use Prokka because it's extremely fast and it performs well, and also because the *features* file that produces (GFF3) is compatible with Roary.

 		prokka --kingdom Bacteria --outdir prokka_GCA_000008285 --genus Listeria --locustag GCA_000008285 GCA_000008285.1_ASM828v1_genomic.fna